2ndkauboy/textdomain-overwrite/README.md

 ## Usage

 Just create a subfolder named `overwrites` in the `WP_LANG_DIR` folder (most probably /wp-content/languages).
-The plugin does not distinguish if a mofile is used by a plugin, theme or even the core.
-Just name it after the textdomain, followed by the locale, separated with a dash.
-You can also change overwrites for single blogs in a multisite setup only.
-Just move those overwrite files into the `blogs.dir` folder, with a subfolder for the blog_id (just like for upload).
-This is how your folder structure might look like, if you overwrite the core, the jetpack plugin and the twentythirteen theme for the locale `de_DE` with some special translations for the second multisite blog and the jetpack textdomain:
+The plugin does not distinguish if a mofile is used by a plugin, theme or even the core. ~Just name it after the textdomain, followed by the locale, separated with a dash.
+This is how your folder structure might look like, if you overwrite the core, the jetpack plugin and the twentythirteen theme for the locale `de_DE`:

 ```
 wp-content